 Originally entertaining the dignified members and notable visitors of Club Francés, a community of prominent French-born residents of Buenos Aires, Hotel Club Francés Buenos Aires is a distinguished establishment reminiscent of a Parisan townhouse consecrating its dynamic history symbolizing the French and Argentine alliance.

-The Palace Hotel-Copenhagen's history literally begins on page one of its Golden Book with its first royal guest’s signature -- that of King Frederick VIII.
+Palace Hotel Part of Scandic's history literally begins on page one of its Golden Book with its first royal guest’s signature -- that of King Frederick VIII.
 Thus began a century of illustrious visitors, esteemed dignitaries, and iconic celebrities that would grace the halls that were once only a dream of a penniless boy.

 In the heart of the Inca city, Aranwa Cusco Boutique Hotel is the essence of luxury and comfort built in a colonial mansion of the 16th century, displaying several paintings of the Cuzco school, colonial sculptures, and carvings that transport guests to a time of brilliant extravagance.

 Known as the "fairytale hotel," Dalen Hotel in Telemark is built in a grand, romantic style adorned with dragonheads, turrets, spires, cornices, towers, and balconies.
 Its lavish architecture was inspired by traditional stave churches from the Middle Ages.

 In the heart of The Hague, comprised of three 17th century buildings, Hotel Corona is a historic property boasting an exciting combination of comfort and luxury.
 While founded in the early 18th century, the hotel did not receive international acclaim until major stockholder and brewing tycoon Freddy Heineken renamed the lodging facility to Hotel Corona and began extensive restoration and renovation.